 STUDY: PENETRATION OF rTG OMEGA-3 INTO THE MEIBOMIAN GLANDS AFTER ORAL ADMINISTRATION: 220 patients received a daily dose of PRN Dry Eye Omega Benefits® (1680 mg EPA, 560 mg DHA, and 1000 mg Vitamin D3) for 60 days.
 Patients completed ocular surface disease index survey, received slit-lamp examinations, and were tested for tear breakup time, corneal staining and tear osmolarity at baseline, 4 weeks, and 8 weeks.
 Compliance was monitored measuring EPA/DHA and DHA RBC saturation using an Omega-3 index, and meibomian gland secretion samples were collected at baseline and 8 weeks.

 THE RESULTS: Dry Eye Omega Benefits® showed positive clinical outcomes in 4-8 weeks.*EPA, DHA, & Omega-3 Index RBC levels increased significantly with Dry Eye Omega Benefits while arachidonic acid (omega-6) decreased significantly.
 Improvement in tear breakup time was statistically significant.
-All patients with corneal staining at baseline significantly improved and patients with hyperosmolarity (>308mOsm/ ) at baseline improved 25% after 4 weeks.
+All patients with corneal staining at baseline significantly improved and patients with hyperosmolarity (>308mOsm) at baseline improved 25% after just four weeks.
 Additional analysis of the meibum showed a decrease in arachidonic acid and and an increase in DHA at 8 weeks.
-Tear osmolarity decreased an average of 17% after 8 weeks of dosage.
+Tear osmolarity decreased an average of 17% after 8 weeks dosing.

 Pharmaceutical agents that act as inflammatory mediators and auto-secretagoues can be used in cases of moderate to severe inflammation that is present in some cases of dry eye disease.
 It is important to reduce or extinguish the inflammation to alleviate the symptoms and end the cycle of dry eye in these cases.
 These drugs act to suppress the eye’s natural immune response, which actually harms the ocular tissues, causing redness, blood vessel growth and irritation. theses agents are applied topically and can actually help increase tear production.
 In some cases, they are pharmacologically manufactured from extracts of the patient’s own blood plasma.
 Two of the drugs in this class are Restasis and Xiidra; both are taken twice daily and require a prescription.